grantmacken/markup.co.nz/www/_posts/2014-03-06-storing-scalable-vector-graphics.md

 	document.body.insertBefore(xmlhttp.responseXML.firstChild, document.body.firstChild)
     });

-RightO,so there we have it, my html looks much cleaner.
+Right ,so there we have it, my html looks much cleaner.

+Not so fast.
+What I now want to do is

+1. Preproccess our SVG before an upload.

+    1. Optimise svg so we get a smaller filesize.

+    2. Sanity Check the smaller file to see if it is not visually damaged.

+    2. create a gzipped version for ngnix to serve

+3. Upload SVG trigger from localhost to remote.